kubernetes-sigs/gateway-api/geps/gep-995/index.md

 ### Use filters to extend behavior of specific route rules
 - Does not solve for easy referencing in debugging, logging, status messages – i.e. some verbosity required to communicate what route rule the events refers to
 - No support for third-parties

-## References

-(Add any additional document links.
-Again, we should try to avoid too much content not in version control to avoid broken links)